Fortress of Humaitá: Strategic significance and perception

 At least before the introduction of iron-plated warships, Humaitá had the reputation of being impregnable, and it became famous as the "Sebastopol of South America".
 During the war the European press compared it to the Richmond and Vicksburg of the American Civil War.
 It was also famed in Europe and the United States as the Gibraltar of South America.

 Michael Mulhall, editor of the Buenos Ayres Standard, passed the site in 1863 and reported it to the world in these terms:

 A succession of formidable batteries which frowned on us as we passed under their range...
 [A]ny vessel, unless iron-plated, attempting to force a passage must be sunk by the raking and concentrated fire of this fortification, which is the key to Paraguay and the upper rivers.

 When López I built Humaitá all warships were made of wood, and steamships were mostly paddle-driven.
 Wooden paddle-steamers, if intending to proceed into Paraguay, would have had to steam, against the current, past the succession of batteries – where the range was 200 m or less – and somehow cut through the boom of twisted chains, without being sunk: this appeared to be impossible.

-While it might have been possible for an army to invade Paraguay without going past Humaitá, any such attempt would have been problematical.
+While it might have been possible for an army to invade Paraguay without going past Humaitá, any such attempt would have been problematic.
 The only practicable alternative route − used by General Belgrano when he unsuccessfully invaded Paraguay in 1811 − led through the Upper Paraná and hence north through difficult country towards Villa Rica.
 This alternative route was considered by the Allies in 1865, but rejected as too difficult.

 A modern appreciation by Professor Whigham:

 As a strategic site, Humaitá was without equal in the region, for enemy ships could not ascend the Paraguay [river] without passing under its guns.
 It was also exceptionally well protected on the south and east by marshes and lagoons.
 The few dry areas leading to it could be reinforced with troops in such a way as to frustrate any attack.

 Whigham said it was "a fortress the likes of which had never been seen in South America".

 For Professor Francisco Doratioto, Humaitá (and environs) was the principal theatre of operations of the Paraguayan war.